Namaeus/Codesign_ReadMe/cd_multicharacter.md

 **5.** Before starting the resource, please read all of the configurable files inside the `configs` folder.
 This is located inside the main `cd_multicharacter` folder .
 Now you can configure the resource to suit your servers needs.

 **6.** **WARNING** do not edit the obfuscated files in any way, as this will result in you being blacklisted.

- **7.** Add the resource to your server start config: `ensure cd_multicharacter`.
+**7.** Add the resource to your server start config: `ensure cd_multicharacter` (it must be placed anywhere below your framework resource eg., es_extended, not above).
 The name of the folder must not be changed or the resource will not function correctly.

 ## Step 1
 First we will need to do a small edit to stop es_extended regestering our character instantly instantly.